OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 * **Too permissive policies**: Be especially cautious when allowing resources to be loaded from everywhere (by using `*` in the domain list).
 Hackers may take advantage of links, scripts, or other resources in your applications to redirect users to malicious pages.

+* **Duplicated configuration**: On on-premises environments, do not set the CSP outside the the OutSystems Platform (directly in the IIS, for example).
+This will cause unespected results, since the CSP directives will be included twice.

 ## Directives reference

 The list of available directives to configure Content Security Policy in OutSystems is described in the table below.